-EXAMPLE If the conflict is already in the incident stage, you could perhaps go to the coworker you've been training and ask to talk with him.
+- If the conflict is already in the incident stage, you could perhaps go to the coworker you've been training and ask to talk with him.
 You can share that you were a little uncomfortable with his remark in the meeting.
-Having this conversation actually brings the issue into the open at this stage.

-EXAMPLE You could talk to your sister-in-law; maybe you need to revisit the conversation about what you expect when your son is over at your sister-in-law's home.
+Having this conversation actually brings the issue into the open at this stage. - You could talk to your sister-in-law and revisit the conversation about what you expect when your son is at her home.
 This would be the time to try to resolve the conflict because it's still in an early stage.